MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 We will continue to innovate on Copilot experiences in the Dynamics 365 Sales platform, such as the recent [announcements at Ignite](https://aka.ms/Ignite2023BAannounceblog) for natural language support in Dynamics 365 Sales.
 Customers can use this functionality without purchasing Copilot for Sales.

 Future innovation in Copilot across the Microsoft 365 apps will require purchase of Copilot for Sales.
-For more detail, see the SKU Placement chart above which highlights all of the current Copilot functionality that is included in Dynamics 365 Sales licenses.
+For more detail, see the license chart above which highlights all of the current Copilot functionality that is included in Dynamics 365 Sales licenses.

 ### What happens to the standalone Microsoft Sales Copilot subscription?
-What happens to the customers who have purchased that standalone subscription?
+What happens to the customers who purchased that standalone subscription?

 Microsoft Copilot for Sales subscription replaces the current Microsoft Sales Copilot subscription.
 The capabilities currently in Sales Copilot will continue to be available and further enhanced with the power of Copilot for Microsoft 365, under the new Copilot for Sales subscription.
 The integration with Word and enhanced integration with Teams are just some examples of the innovations to come.

 We appreciate the customers that have invested early in the standalone Sales Copilot subscriptions.
-They can remain on their existing subscriptions with access to the current functionality for the duration of their contracts.
+They can remain on their existing subscriptions with access to the current functionality during their contracts.
 If they wish to try the new capabilities in Copilot for Sales, they must make the move to the new license model.

 ## Availability

 ### What languages will Microsoft Copilot for Sales support?

-There are no changes to [country availability or languages](supported-languages.md) with the evolution from Microsoft Sales Copilot to Copilot for Sales, with the exception of Copilot for Microsoft 365 which can be found in [this blog](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/microsoft-365-copilot-is-generally-available/ba-p/3969331).
+There are no changes to [country/region availability or languages](supported-languages.md) with the evolution from Microsoft Sales Copilot to Copilot for Sales, except for Copilot for Microsoft 365, which can be found in [this blog](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/microsoft-365-copilot-is-generally-available/ba-p/3969331).

 ### What geographies will Microsoft Copilot for Sales support?

 Copilot in Outlook and Teams is available in these [supported geographies](introduction.md#region-availability).

-Copilot for Microsoft 365 is not currently available in local region geographies.
-Please refer to the [public roadmap](https://www.microsoft365.com/roadmap) for the most current information.
+Copilot for Microsoft 365 isn't currently available in local region geographies.
+Refer to the [public roadmap](https://www.microsoft365.com/roadmap) for the most current information.

 ### Will Microsoft Copilot for Sales be available for US GCC, GCC High, or DoD?

-Currently, Microsoft Copilot for Sales is not supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
+Currently, Microsoft Copilot for Sales isn't supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
 Copilot for Microsoft 365 is expected to begin rollout in GCC during the Summer of 2024.
 We plan to share more on availability for GCC High and DoD through the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?ms.url=Microsoft 365comroadmap&rtc=1&filters=) in early 2024.

 ## Skilling

-### How can I learn about Microsoft Copilot for Sales ?
+### How can I learn about Microsoft Copilot for Sales?

 Customers can access existing Microsoft Sales Copilot and Microsoft Copilot for Microsoft 365 content through Microsoft Learn.
 Content will be refreshed in 2024 to align to the new naming and licensing structure.
 [View our adoption webpage for access to further materials](https://adoption.microsoft.com/copilot-for-sales/).

 ### How can I get certified in Microsoft Copilot for Sales?

-There currently are not any certifications for Microsoft Copilot for Sales, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
-You will first see technical skilling content on Microsoft Learn.
+There currently aren't any certifications for Microsoft Copilot for Sales, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
+You'll first see technical skilling content on Microsoft Learn.

 ## Functionality